 My liver?
 Crying.

 The relief I felt to be away from reality and have time to clear my head was incredible.
 But I quickly realised that all the alone time meant I had to face myself.
 Facing yourself is not easy.
 It is brutal both mentally and physically.
-The tears I cried, the rage I poured into words, the stress I stomped out of my body by clambering up rocks and embarking on intense walks.
+The tears I cried, the rage I poured into written word, the stress I stomped out of my body by clambering up rocks and embarking on intense walks.
 It all took its toll.

 I learned afterwards that this is called shadow work.